Neuron: Nonelectrochemical signaling

 They can also get modulated by input from the environment and hormones released from other parts of the organism, which could be influenced more or less directly by neurons.
 This also applies to neurotrophins such as BDNF.
 The gut microbiome is also connected with the brain.

-Neurons also communicate with microglia, the brain's main immune cells via specialised contact sites, called "somatic junctions".
-These connections enable microglia to constantly monitor and regulate neuronal functions, and exert neuroprotection, when needed.
+Neurons also communicate with microglia, the brain's main immune cells via specialized contact sites, called "somatic junctions".
+These connections enable microglia to constantly monitor and regulate neuronal functions, and exert neuroprotection when needed.

 Mechanisms for propagating action potentials

 In 1937 John Zachary Young suggested that the squid giant axon could be used to study neuronal electrical properties.
 It is larger than but similar to human neurons, making it easier to study.
 By inserting electrodes into the squid giant axons, accurate measurements were made of the membrane potential.

 The cell membrane of the axon and soma contain voltage-gated ion channels that allow the neuron to generate and propagate an electrical signal (an action potential).
 Some neurons also generate subthreshold membrane potential oscillations.
 These signals are generated and propagated by charge-carrying ions including sodium (Na+), potassium (K+), chloride (Cl−), and calcium (Ca2+).

-Several stimuli can activate a neuron leading to electrical activity, including pressure, stretch, chemical transmitters, and changes of the electric potential across the cell membrane.
+Several stimuli can activate a neuron leading to electrical activity, including pressure, stretch, chemical transmitters, and changes in the electric potential across the cell membrane.
 Stimuli cause specific ion-channels within the cell membrane to open, leading to a flow of ions through the cell membrane, changing the membrane potential.
 Neurons must maintain the specific electrical properties that define their neuron type.

 Thin neurons and axons require less metabolic expense to produce and carry action potentials, but thicker axons convey impulses more rapidly.
 To minimize metabolic expense while maintaining rapid conduction, many neurons have insulating sheaths of myelin around their axons.
 The sheaths are formed by glial cells: oligodendrocytes in the central nervous system and Schwann cells in the peripheral nervous system.
 The sheath enables action potentials to travel faster than in unmyelinated axons of the same diameter, whilst using less energy.
 The myelin sheath in peripheral nerves normally runs along the axon in sections about 1 mm long, punctuated by unsheathed nodes of Ranvier, which contain a high density of voltage-gated ion channels.
-Multiple sclerosis is a neurological disorder that results from demyelination of axons in the central nervous system.
+Multiple sclerosis is a neurological disorder that results from the demyelination of axons in the central nervous system.

-Some neurons do not generate action potentials, but instead generate a graded electrical signal, which in turn causes graded neurotransmitter release.
+Some neurons do not generate action potentials but instead generate a graded electrical signal, which in turn causes graded neurotransmitter release.
 Such non-spiking neurons tend to be sensory neurons or interneurons, because they cannot carry signals long distances.

 Neural coding

 Neural coding is concerned with how sensory and other information is represented in the brain by neurons.
-The main goal of studying neural coding is to characterize the relationship between the stimulus and the individual or ensemble neuronal responses, and the relationships among the electrical activities of the neurons within the ensemble.
+The main goal of studying neural coding is to characterize the relationship between the stimulus and the individual or ensemble neuronal responses and the relationships among the electrical activities of the neurons within the ensemble.
 It is thought that neurons can encode both digital and analog information.